Vulnerable Adults Mandated Training

 For DHS licensed facilities and services, this training alone does not meet the requirements of 245A.65, subd.
 3, which requires in addition to informing mandated reporters of the reporting requirements and definitions, requires the license holder to inform mandated reporters of the license holder's program abuse prevention plan, and all internal policies and procedures related to the prevention and reporting of maltreatment of individuals receiving services.

 State and County Employees: This course is not connected to Trainlink.
 If you want to add it to your Trainklink transcript, you can do it by self-reporting directly from within the transcript view screen.
-In order to get a certificate and record of completing this course, you need to take the assesment in the registration site.
+In order to get a certificate and record of completing this course, you need to take the assessment in the registration site.
 Directions are provided at the end of the course.

 Continuing Education Units